alegarciadelrio/grafana/README.md

   - PowerShell
   - Administrator access (for part of the installation)
   - Nvidia GPU with compatible drivers installed

+- For Docker Compose setup (`grafana-ready-to-go`):
+  - Docker and Docker Compose installed
+  - Basic understanding of monitoring concepts

 ## 👥 Contributing